Residential and Dining Services Policy

 You are responsible for taking your compost, trash and recyclables outside to designated containers located throughout Residential and Dining Services.
 You are responsible for keeping your assigned apartment/unit clean and free from excessive compost, trash, and recyclables.

-Cooking equipment in housing is limited to the following UL approved items unless otherwise approved in writing by the Assistant Director for Facilities in RAD: hot water pots/coffee makers, microwaves, toasters, blenders, popcorn makers, indoor grills, slow cookers, rice cookers, waffle makers, and small individual refrigerators.
-Gas grills, camp stoves, hot plates, and toaster ovens are prohibited.
+The following UL approved cooking equipment is allowed in housing: hot water pots, coffee makers, microwaves, toasters, blenders, popcorn makers, indoor grills, slow cookers, rice cookers, waffle makers, and small individual refrigerators.
+The following items are prohibited in housing: gas/propane grills, camp stoves, hot plates, and toaster ovens.
+Cooking equipment that is not listed here must be approved in writing by the Assistant Director for Residential Life.

 Permitted decorations that do not alter or damage, do not present a fire hazard within, and do not prevent egress from an apartment/unit are permitted.
 Permitted decorations include: artificial, nonmetallic trees; living potted trees and plants; and decorative lighting that is Underwriter Laboratories, Inc. (UL) approved and in good condition.
 Prohibited decorations include but are not limited to: decorations that obstruct any walkway, hallway, stairwell, door or any part of the premises and grounds; equipment that would interfere with or damage any permanent building surface or require removing or altering doors or windows; lighting that is not UL approved and/or is in poor condition; decorations attached to or in contact with building pipes, heaters, ceilings, smoke detectors, and other fire and life safety equipment.